 - Both exercise programs get you in shape fast, burning fat and building muscle.

-The main difference between HIIT vs Tabata
+Difference between HIIT vs Tabata

 HIIT is an umbrella term for any workout that alternates between high and low intensity, while Tabata is a specific type of HIIT workout that involves 20 seconds of all-out effort followed by 10 seconds of rest, repeated eight times.